jgmalcolm/jgmalcolm.github.io/_posts/2015-02-13-memorize-anything.md

 **Make it real to you.** Walk around it to see it from all sides.
 Push something around.
 Focus on details.
 Smell, taste, and touch.

-## Context

-**Pick a unifying theme for your scene.** Come up with a consistent theme for all your objects.
-This common theme will reinforce the connections binding all your symbols together.
-What's in the background of the scene?
-The theme should relate to the overall topic.

-For example, if you recall that the entire scene was set in a farm field but you're forgetting one area, you have a better chance of narrowing it down as you try to recall common farm objects likely present.
-If the scene had been too ridiculous and involved completely unrelated objects, then good luck.
-You're screwed.

-I often start scene creation with brainstorm a few key symbols that generate solid associations, then I step back to figure out a unifying theme.
-Finally, I return to reassess individual symbols making alternations to fit the theme.

-**Avoid clutter.** Too many symbols and they'll mush together.
-Spread them out.
-Split it up into multiple scenes, and reuse some symbols to link the scenes.
-Also avoid putting in unnecessary detail: don't put anything in the scene that doesn't actually represent a fact.

 {% comment %}